THE PENTATEUCH PART II: EXODUS

 "Rock" as a title/name for God is found seven times in Scripture (rock in Hebrew is sur: pronounced "tsoor"):

-The miracle of "water from the rock" was repeated near the end of their journey forty year at Kadesh in Numbers 20:1-11.
+The miracle of "water from the rock" at Kadesh in Numbers 20:1-11.
 Please read that passage.
-At Kadesh the people banded together against Moses and blamed him for their sufferings, complaining again the Moses had purposely brought them out into the desert to die of thirst.
+At Kadesh the people banded together against Moses and blamed him for their sufferings, complaining again that Moses had purposely brought them out into the desert to die of thirst.
 Moses and Aaron appealed to God and Yahweh instructed Moses: Take the branch and call the community together, you and your brother Aaron.
 Then, in full view of them order this rock to release its water.
 You will release water from the rock for them and provide drink for the community and their livestock (Num 20:8-11).